-To investigate the performance of the reconstruction method CORAR from coronagraph images with different θ{Sun} , that is, the angle between the lines connecting the Sun and two spacecraft, we applied the technique on synthetic blobs with different positions and properties, and studied the global reconstruction quality of blobs in the case of $\theta{Sun} > 90^\circ$.
+To investigate the performance of the reconstruction method CORAR from coronagraph images with different θ{Sun} , that is, the angle between the lines connecting the Sun and two spacecraft, we applied the technique on synthetic blobs with different positions and properties, and studied the global reconstruction quality of blobs in the case of $\theta{Sun} > 90^{\circ}$.
 We find that the small-scale blobs studied here are of high global reconstruction quality when θ{Sun} is between 120° and 150°, and the optimal θ{Sun} for the reconstruction of small-scale coronal transients in the COR-2 FOV is close to 135°.
 These findings are in agreement with the range of optimal θ{Sun} in the HI-1 FOV (Lyu et al. 2020, 2021).
 We find that the optimal θ{Sun} is identical even though we adjust the conditions for assessing the reconstruction quality.
 Blobs located away from the meridian plane containing the Sun-Earth line and away from the inner edge on COR-2 images are more likely to be poorly reconstructed.
 For blobs of low density, their global reconstruction quality when θ{Sun} is 120° is smaller than that when θ{Sun} is 150°, which is different for blobs of high density.
-This indicates that the optimal θ{Sun} for high-density transients is smaller than that for low-density ones.
-In the case of $\theta{\text{Sun}} < 90^\circ$, the global reconstruction performance is similar to that for the case of (180°- θ{Sun}), and so the optimal θ{Sun} for reconstruction is close to 45°.
+This indicates that the optimal θ{Sun} for high-density transients is

 Fig. 6.
-Three-dimensional space that satisfies the inequality (6) when the number density of blobs is 5×10^4 cm-3 (panels a-d) and 1.2×10^5 cm-3 (panels e-h). θ{Sun} is 90° (panels a and e), 120° (panels b and f), 135° (panels c and g), and 150° (panel d and h).
+Three-dimensional space that satisfies the inequality (6) when the number density of blobs is 5×10^4 cm-3 (panels a-d) and 1.2×10^5 cm-3 (panels e-h). θ{Sun} is 90° (panels a and e), 120° (panels b and f), 135° (panels c and d), and 150° (panel d and d).